Style-Editor: Text-driven object-centric style editing: Introduction

 \section{Introduction}

 In the realm of creative digital industries such as advertising, film, and video game development, the demand for advanced image manipulation is surging.
-The introduction of object-focused style transfer, driven by textual commands, is transforming these sectors.
+The introduction of an object-focused style editing model, driven by textual commands, is transforming these sectors.
 It allows for detailed and user-friendly adjustments to the visual aspects of objects in images.
 This innovation empowers designers to bypass traditional manual editing, enabling them to define stylistic alterations using just text, thus facilitating rapid concept development and customization.
-Consider the ease with which digital fashion elements can be modified, car hues altered for online showrooms, or furniture designs changed in virtual environments, all through simple text instructions, as illustrated in \figref{fig:teaser}.
+Consider the ease with which digital fashion elements can be modified, car hues altered for online showrooms, or furniture designs changed in virtual environments, all through simple text instructions, as illustrated in \figref{fig:industry}.

-Seminal works in style transfer \cite{Gatys_2016_CVPR,johnson2016perceptual, ulyanov2016texture, dumoulin2016learned, ulyanov2016instance, li2017diversified, chen2021artistic} have traditionally relied on reference images to guide the transfer process.
-While these methods have been foundational, their dependency on visual templates can constrain the creative possibilities.
-In contrast, a burgeoning wave of research in text-guided style transfer \cite{kamra2023sem, kwon2022clipstyler, bartal2022text2live, fu2022languagedriven, jandial2023gatha, yu2022towards} is redefining the landscape.
-By dispensing with the need for reference images, these novel approaches broaden the horizons for stylistic adaptations, harnessing the power of textual descriptions to steer the creative process.
-The pioneering approach \cite{bartal2022text2live} empowers object-centric editing directly steered by textual descriptions.
-Yet, this method also presents certain drawbacks; it risks altering the original content's fidelity, thereby straying from the essential goal of style transfer, which is to enhance without obscuring.
+Style editing began with the foundational concept of style transfer, which traditionally relies on reference images to guide the transformation process, as demonstrated by seminal works \cite{Gatys_2016_CVPR, johnson2016perceptual, ulyanov2016texture, dumoulin2016learned, ulyanov2016instance, li2017diversified, chen2021artistic}.
+While these methods have been foundational, their dependency on visual templates can constrain creative possibilities.
+In contrast, a burgeoning wave of research in text-guided style transfer \cite{kamra2023sem, kwon2022clipstyler, bar2022text2live, fu2021language, jandial2023gatha, yu2022towards} is redefining the landscape.
+By dispensing with the need for reference images, these novel approaches broaden the horizons for stylistic editing, harnessing the power of textual descriptions to steer the creative process.
+The pioneering approach \cite{bar2022text2live, brooks2023instructpix2pix,parmar2023zero, tumanyan2023plug, mokady2023null} empowers object-centric editing directly steered by textual descriptions.
+Yet, this method also presents certain drawbacks; it risks altering the original content's fidelity, may fail to accurately capture the intended textual descriptions, or may unintentionally edit undesired parts of the image.